Cold sore scab: How to get rid of them and cure it

 The virus usually stays in one spot without migrating, causing them to frequently reappear in the same place with every outbreak, year upon year.

-Generally, it is expected that the first cold sore you experience is the worst one.
+Generally, it is expected that the first cold sore you experience cold sore stages is the worst one.
 Once you have been exposed to someone with it, you can develop the infection.
 Your first outbreak will usually be accompanied by swollen lymph nodes, a general ill feeling, and fever.

 Once the first outbreak subsides, additional once can appear when your immune system is suppressed by cold or illness, stress, temperature extremes, sunlight, or shifts in your hormones such as during menopause or menstruation.